 You can choose to meet one-on-one with a representative from the Office of Undergraduate Admission.
-Interviews are not required and are non-evaluative.
-You will not be at a disadvantage if you are unable to interview during the application process.
+Meetings are not required and are non-evaluative.
+You will not be at a disadvantage if you are unable to meet with a counselor during the application process.

 How to Submit Application Materials

 You may also submit your application materials by:

 Saint Joseph's University

 Office of Undergraduate Admission